Yagueteiro/Fi1e-EncRypt0R/README.md

 ## About the Tool
 This is an Open Source [AES Standard encrytion][0] tool.<br>
-AES stands for Advanced Encrption Standard.
+AES stands for Advanced Encryption Standard.
 It is a symmetric-key algorithm, meaning the same key is used for both encrypting and decrypting the data.
 <br>
 ![AES][img1]
 <br>
 <p>
-AES encryption has three different block ciphers: AES-128 (128 bit), AES-192 (192 bit) and AES-256 (256 bit).
+AES Encryption has three different block ciphers: AES-128 (128 bit), AES-192 (192 bit) and AES-256 (256 bit).
 These block ciphers are named after the key length they use for encryption and decryption.
 All these ciphers encrypt and decrypt the data in 128-bit blocks but they use different sizes of cryptographic keys.
 </p>

 ![image][img2]